spapas/spapas.github.io/content/react-redux-tutorial.rst

-the above simple demo, having a huge (spaghetti-like) switch statement in your reducer is not a very good practice - thankfully redux has a bunch of tools that will presented later and greatly help on this (seperating the reducing logic, using different modules etc).
+the above simple demo, having a huge (spaghetti-like) switch statement in your reducer is not a very good practice - thankfully redux has a bunch of tools that will presented later and greatly help on this (seperating the reducing logic, using different modules for each module etc).

 Interlude: So what's a reducer?
 ===============================

-I'd like to talk a bit about the "reducer", mainly for people not familiar with functional programming (although people writing Javascript *should* be familiar with functional programming since Javascript has functional features).
+I'd like to talk a bit about the "reducer", mainly for people not familiar with functional programming (although people writing Javascript *should* be familiar with functional programming since Javascript has functional features) to clarify my statement above that the redux philosophy is close to functional programming.

-In any case, one basic concept of functional programming is the concept of "map-reduce".
+One basic concept of functional programming is the concept of "map-reduce".
 Mapping means calling a function (let's call it mapper) for all elements of a list and creating a new list with the output of each individual call.
 So, a mapper gets only one parameter, the current value of